Reading pathWhy now0%

 Use the install to prove the operating shape before you buy bigger complexity.

 This offer is built for the gap between “we use AI” and “AI actually changes how the business executes.”
-Most founder-led teams are still stuck in that operating-drag gap.
+Most founder-led teams are still stuck in that gap.

 The install is intentionally bounded because the goal is to get a real operating layer working fast, then decide what deserves deeper buildout.